André Campra: Biography

 Campra was the son of Giovanni Francesco Campra, a surgeon and violinist from Graglia, Italy, and Louise Fabry, from Aix-en-Provence.
 His father was his first music teacher.
 He was baptised on 4 December 1660 in the Église de la Madeleine in Aix.
 He became a choirboy in the Cathédrale Saint-Sauveur there in 1674 and commenced ecclesiastical studies four years later.
 He was reprimanded by his superiors in 1681 for having taken part in theatrical performances without permission, but was nevertheless made a chaplain on 27 May of that year.

 He served as maître de musique (music director) at the cathedrals of Arles and Toulouse and then, from 1694 to 1700, served in a similar capacity at the cathedral of Notre-Dame de Paris.
-Campra added violins to the performance of sacred music at the Paris cathedral, a controversial innovation in an era when they were considered street instruments.
-He began to compose for the theatre in 1697 and published some theatrical compositions under his brother's name to protect his reputation with church authorities.
-In 1700 he gave up his post at Notre-Dame and devoted himself to theatrical music with critical success.
-By 1705 he was such a musical celebrity that he became a target for negative articles in the press.
-In 1720, he adopted the composition of sacred music as his only profession.
+André Campra introduced violins into the performance of sacred music at the Cathedral of Paris, an innovation that proved controversial at a time when the instrument was still associated with popular street music.
+In 1697 he began composing for the theatre, initially publishing some works under his brother’s name in order to safeguard his reputation with ecclesiastical authorities.
+He resigned his position at Notre-Dame in 1700 and thereafter devoted himself to theatrical composition, achieving considerable critical success.
+By 1705 he had attained such prominence as a composer that he became the subject of hostile commentary in the press.
+From 1720 onward, he restricted his activity to the composition of sacred music.

 Although Campra had obtained critical success he lacked financial security.
 In 1722 he was engaged briefly as maître de musique by the Prince of Conti.
 After the death of the regent Philippe d'Orléans in December 1723, Campra became sous-maître at the Royal Chapel in Versailles.
 In 1730 he became the Inspecteur Général at the Opéra (Royal Academy of Music).

 He died in Versailles on 29 June 1744 at the age of 83.

-Compositions and style
+Music and style

-With his composition of L'Europe galante (1697), he became highly regarded in opéra-ballet, a musical genre originated by Pascal Colasse with Les saisons in 1695.
+L'Europe galante (1697), which Campra wrote with librettist Antoine Houdar de la Motte, is often cited as the first opéra-ballet, as it was the first work of French opera to feature characters from the contemporary world rather than from mythology, as well as the first to employ comic intrigue as a part of the dramatic structure.
+L'Europe galante followed the structure of Pascale Colasse's Ballet des Saisons, which introduced the opéra-ballet structure by which each act contains an independent action but featured mythological (rather than contemporary) characters.